jroblak/jroblak.github.com/_posts/2018-03-07-hack-the-box-node.md

 <img class="header-img" src="{{ "img/node/home.png" | relative_url }}" />

-Node was a special box to me.
-It was a special box because it was my first "first blood", and it got me truely addicted to [hackthebox](https://hackthebox.eu).
-In light of this, I'm going mix things up and bit and make the following writeup a love note to Node:
+Node was a special box for me.
+It was a special box because it was my first "first blood", and thus got me truly addicted to [hackthebox](https://hackthebox.eu).
+In light of this, I'm going mix things up and bit and make the following writeup a "love" note to Node:

 Oh, Node,
 it has been some time since we last spoke.